-In February 2009, based upon the Towers Perrin compensation review discussed in the Compensation Discussion and Analysis, the Compensation Committee approved the issuance of 54,925 restricted shares of our Class B Common Stock to Mr. Alan Miller (market value of \$2.25 million on the date of grant).
+In February 2009, based upon a Towers Watson & Co.'s compensation review discussed in the Compensation Discussion and Analysis, the Compensation Committee approved the issuance of 109,850 restricted shares of our Class B Common Stock to Mr. Alan Miller (market value of \$2.23 million on the date of grant).
 These restricted shares are scheduled to vest ratably on the first, second, third and fourth anniversaries of the grant date.
-In addition, the restricted shares will fully vest: (i) upon the termination of Mr. Miller's employment due to disability, death, by the Company without cause, or due to a breach of the employment agreement by the Company, or; (ii) if Mr. Miller's term as Chief Executive Officer and President ends due to nonrenewal of the initial or a renewal term.
+Pursuant to the terms of the grant, 25%, or 27,463 shares of restricted stock vested on February 18, 2010.
+The remaining restricted shares will fully vest: (i) upon the termination of Mr. Miller's employment due to disability, death, by the Company without cause, or due to a breach of the employment agreement by the Company, or; (ii) if Mr. Miller's term as Chief Executive Officer ends due to nonrenewal of the initial or a renewal term.

-In January 2008, the Compensation Committee approved the issuance of 31,095 restricted shares of our Class B Common Stock to Mr. Alan Miller (market value of \$1.5 million on the date of grant) pursuant to the Restricted Stock Plan and Mr. Alan Miller's employment agreement.
+In January 2008, the Compensation Committee approved the issuance of 62,190 restricted shares of our Class B Common Stock to Mr. Alan Miller (market value of \$1.5 million on the date of grant) pursuant to the Restricted Stock Plan and Mr. Alan Miller's employment agreement.
 Pursuant to Mr. Alan Miller's employment agreement, these restricted shares are scheduled to vest ratably on the first, second, third and fourth anniversaries of the grant date.
-Pursuant to the terms of the grant, 25%, or 7,774 shares of restricted stock vested on January 16, 2009.
-The remaining restricted shares will fully vest: (i) upon the termination of Mr. Alan Miller's employment due to disability, death, by the Company without cause, or due to a breach of the employment agreement by the Company, or; (ii) if Mr. Alan Miller's term as Chief Executive Officer and President ends due to nonrenewal of the initial or a renewal term.
+Pursuant to the terms of the grant, 25%, or 15,548 shares of restricted stock vested on each of January 16, 2010 and 2009.
+The remaining restricted shares will fully vest: (i) upon the termination of Mr. Alan Miller's employment due to disability, death, by the Company without cause, or due to a breach of the employment agreement by the Company, or; (ii) if Mr. Alan Miller's term as Chief Executive Officer ends due to nonrenewal of the initial or a renewal term.

-In November, 2007, based upon the Towers Perrin compensation review discussed in the Compensation Discussion and Analysis, the Compensation Committee approved the issuance of 30,681 restricted shares of our Class B Common Stock to Mr. Alan Miller (market value of \$1.5 million on the date of grant) pursuant to the Restricted Stock Plan.
+In November, 2007, based upon the Towers Perrin compensation review discussed in the Compensation Discussion and Analysis, the Compensation Committee approved the issuance of 61,362 restricted shares of our Class B Common Stock to Mr. Alan Miller (market value of \$1.5 million on the date of grant) pursuant to the Restricted Stock Plan.
 These shares are scheduled to vest ratably on each of the first, second, third and fourth anniversary dates of the award.
-Pursuant to the terms of the grant, 25%, or 7,670 shares of restricted stock vested on November 21, 2008.
+Pursuant to the terms of the grant, 25%, or 15,340 shares of restricted stock vested on each of November 21, 2009 and 2008.